colaudiolab/UACIL/README.md

-# Details of the datasets for for Class Incremental Learning in Underwater Acoustic Target Recognition👍👍👍🤙🤙🤙
+# Details of the datasets for for Class Incremental Learning in Underwater Acoustic Target Recognition👍👍👍

 ## News
 March, 2025: We submitted our paper on the UACIL Dataset to the ACM MM2025 Dataset track.[Paper](https://pan.baidu.com/s/1X2W4LWSHaOJVFWH78Y77zA?pwd=99e7).